nylas/nylas-mail/docs/First steps.md

   </div>
 ```

-After making changes to the package, reload Nylas Mail by going to `View > Reload`.
+After making changes to the package, reload N1 by going to `View > Reload`.

 ### Installing a dependency